TLara1/TLara1.github.io/_projects/Research_ideas+Brainstorming.md

 effective viscosities of suspensions, spherical, not spherical, viscoelastic, viscoplastic, granular, etc.?

+cilia transport, lagrangian transport via Cilia, fortune and Lauga, lots of remaining questions about cilia transport passive and active matter, healthy/unhealthy cilia and transport especially could be interesting.

 To DO summer 2026
 Get better handwriting, find blackboard, get good at writing on it.
 Publish CNT paper, jellyfish paper, Ken FSI paper.